noahehall/theBookOfNoah/0current/hashicorp/nomad.md

   - prefix all of your paths with one of the file system vars
 - attrs
   - change_mode: restart|noop|signal|script
+    - noop: take no action
+    - restart: the task
+    - signal: send change_signal to task
+    - script: run change_script
+  - change_signal: e.g. SIGUSR1/SIGINT
+  - data: the consul-template to execute
+  - destination: where to save the template output relative to the task working directory, unless using raw/exec
+  - env: injects the template into env as well as destination; requires change_mode === restart
+  - error_on_missing_key: task will fail
+  - perms: destination file perm
+  - uid: uid of destination owner
+  - gid: gid of destination owner
+  - source: file path on host/remote
+  - splay: random time to wait between 0 and this before invoking the change

+###### wait

+- min anmd max time to wait for the consul cluster to reach a consistent state before rendering the template

 ###### change_script